All Episodes

 It would, except that you can cite exigent circumstances and go directly to the U.S. Supreme Court.

-Oftentimes, the high court will not accept it.
+Oftentimes, the High Court will not accept it.

-Uh and that he acted in a way that was consistent with the law in filing legal challenges and his allies contesting the electoral count, which in the past uh Democrats have done in prior presidential elections.
+Donald Trump has very strong and legitimate arguments that many of the things he did were protected by presidential immunity and that he acted in a way that was consistent with the law in filing legal challenges and his allies contesting the electoral count,

 And I'm Carol Markowitz.